 London International Horse Show tickets: Everything you need to know

-Standard ticket prices depend on the day you wish to attend and whereabouts you would like to sit in the grandstand.
+Standard ticket prices depend on the day and session you wish to attend and whereabouts you would like to sit in the grandstand.

 The are four main price tiers depending on where you want to sit, including: